-What is an exercise electrocardiogram test for a child?
+What is an exercise electrocardiogram test for children?

 Electrocardiography (ECG) is a simple, fast test to check the electrical activity and general function of your child's heart as blood moves through it.
 Abnormal ECG results may mean there is a problem with your child's heart.

 An exercise ECG checks the electrical activity during exercise on a treadmill or stationary bike.
 This test is seldom done on young children.
 But it may be very useful in teens and young adults.